Khanalpooja/backup-khanalpooja.github.io/_posts/2023-12-17-new-beginnings.md

 # Hello There!

-Welcome to my blog!
+Welcome to my website!
 Here, I combine my love for travel with my interest in computer science.
 You’ll find stories from my travels and discussions about different computer science topics that intrigue me.
 Whether exploring new places or computer concepts, this blog is where I share these experiences.

 Want to know more about me?
-Check out the About page to learn about my background and what drives my adventures and studies.
+Check out the About page to learn about my background and what drives my adventures, studies and exploration.
 Let’s enjoy this journey together!